section-engineering-education/engineering-education/content/articles/kivy-python-first-app/index.md

 ![Kivy app running ](app.png)
 ### Conclusion
-In this article, the reader learned how to create a mobile application using the Kivy python library.
+In this article, the reader learned the mobile application creation process using the Kivy python library.
 We developed an age calculator application using the multi-platform python module and tested our applications' functionality.
 We realized how every component of development using Kivy is based on understanding Python Classes and Objects.